Price Clouds Everything

 - Milton Friedman

-The Action Plan - 7 Steps to Better Due Diligence
+The Action Plan: 7 Steps to Better Due Diligence

-- Double check standard pricing variables:
+- Double-check standard pricing variables:

-- modules/features,
+- Modules/features

-- number of users,
+- Number of users

-- number of people being trained,
+- Number of people being trained

-- duration and extent of the support period,
+- Duration and extent of support period

 - Closely assess their implementation team.
 Does the vendor have in-depth knowledge of not only the tool but your business process?
 Have they been "on your side of the table"?
 Have they been an HR manager or comptroller or auditor or finance officer and done the tasks that their tool addresses?

 - Contact numerous clients that are currently using their product.
 Spot check the specific features you are counting on using to see if the reference is using them.
 We have seen vendors provide references that did not even use the product being evaluated!
+If the vendor can not provide an extensive list of clients who use the product, or they do not have extensive experience solving your exact issue, determine whether your organization is prepared to be a guinea pig.
+We have seen numerous organizations stuck in limbo for years while their vendor tries to build what was promised.

-If the vendor can not provide an extensive list of clients who use the product, or they do not have extensive experience solving your exact issue, determine if your organization is prepared to be a Guinea Pig.
-We have encountered numerous organizations that have been stuck in limbo for years while their vendor tries to build what was promised. - Go back to the expensive vendor(s) and ask why they are so expensive.
-Do they charge a premium because of their brand?
+- Go back to the expensive vendor(s) and ask why they are so expensive.
+Do they charge a premium because on their brand?
 Did they consider something the others didn't?
 Was there an error in one of the pricing variables (point 2 above)?

 - Assess the low-cost vendor's stability.
 One way to do this is to consider their financial health, if possible.